sareh24/OOP-project/README.md

 ## Features

 - Modular, maintainable code using OOP principles.
-- Design patterns such as Singleton, Factory, and Observer (add specific patterns used).
+- Design patterns such as Singleton for Good, Ordinary, Bad classes and visitor pattern between animals and cathy classes.
 - Extensive unit testing to ensure functionality.

 ## Requirements